quintans/goSQL/README.md

 #### Joins

-The concepts of joins was already introduced in the section [SelectTreeTo](#selectTreeTo) where we can see the use of an outer join.
+The concepts of joins was already introduced in the section [SelectTree](#selectTree) where we can see the use of an outer join.
 Joins can be seen has a chain of associations that extend from the main table to a target table.
 Along the way we can apply constraints and/or include columns from the participating tables.
 This chains can overlap without problem because they are seen as isolated from one another.
 Joins can be `Outer` or `Inner` and can have constraints applyied to the target table of the last added asscoiation through the use of the function `On()`.
 To delimite the joins we can use the function `Join()` or `Fetch()`.
 Both process the join but the later includes in the query all columns from all the tables of the joins. `Fetch()`is used when a struct tree is desired.